jnc0x24dd099bb870/DC/pipel1line/README.md

 ```

-From there, the pipel1ne/process does as following:
+From there, the pipel1ne/process does as following (just run cron_main.py)

 a) creating containerized cronjob that will establish connection with ftp